 If this is resonating with you, you are not alone.
 Moms (and dads), I see you.
 It is not an easy path to walk.
 Over the last six years, though, we have found some tips and tricks to lessen the grip that separation anxiety has on our sweet girl.

 Use children’s books to tackle the issue.

 As an early childhood educator, I am a firm believer in using picture books to help our children make sense of the world.
-Some titles that are great for helping littles with separation anxiety include:
+Some children’s books about separation anxiety include:

 - The Invisible String by Patrice Karst

 - The Kissing Hand by Audrey Penn